Shopping Cart

 Camellia Sinensis Leaf Powder

-Effect: antioxidant, anti-inflammatory, prevents skin cancer
+Effects: antioxidant, anti-inflammatory, prevents skin cancer

-Tolerability: very good
+Compatibility: very good

-Green Tea: Effects
+Green tea: Effects

 Green tea as an antioxidant